 The past few years I’ve made rack of lamb or duck breast with a cherry sauce for Christmas or Christmas eve.
 The duck is easier to cook than one would expect and I plan on sharing that recipe soon.
 Another option would be a beef tenderloin like this one.
 Or if you’re vegetarian, don’t hesitate to try out this Boursin Broccoli Casserole.
 This year I know at least one of our meals will be this dijon herb pork loin with sautéed apples and cabbage.

 If you’re cooking for a crowd, I strongly recommend this meal.
-The dijon pork loin is super simple to make, but delicious and elegant.
+The herb crusted pork loin is super simple to make, but delicious and elegant.
 The roasted vegetables are cooked along with it, so you don’t even have to think twice about creating another side dish.
 The apples are a perfect, sweet and tart compliment to the salty dijon pork loin.
 And the sautéed cabbage, which I didn’t expect to enjoy at all, ties the whole dish together and takes only ten minutes.

 If you’re having the same thoughts about this recipe, I encourage you to test it out before trying it on Christmas or even New Years Eve.
 I guarantee it will be a hit with your family.
 It certainly was with ours.

 You basically already have the sides prepared for you with the roasted root vegetables, but here are other side dish ideas:

 - Garlic Mashed Cauliflower

 - Sautéed Cabbage

 For a Whole30 pork loin or Paleo option, you can either use ghee or olive oil.
 With the apples, I would definitely use ghee if you can, it gives them a great depth of flavor!
 This recipe is automatically gluten free.

 Again, if you want to make this herb crusted pork dairy free, just replace the butter with your favorite dairy-free replacement like oil or ghee (if tolerated).